 Additionally, Norfolk Public Schools will consider "contracted employees" (such as transportation, food services, etc.) as covered under FMLA.

-Any employee who anticipates requiring this leave should contact their Human Resources Generalist to discuss the process.
-FMLA forms can be found on the NPS Department of Human Resources website at www.npsk12.com/hr.
+Any employee who anticipates requiring this leave should contact his or her Human Resources Generalist to discuss the process.
+FMLA forms can be found on the NPS Human Resources website at www.npsk12.com/hr.

 Family Medical Leave Guidelines